-MMS is protocol that allows consumers and brands to send multimedia content to and from a consumer’s mobile phone over the wireless networks.
-While SMS marketing only allows marketers to send up to 160-characters of text to consumers, MMS marketing allows mobile marketers to send a variety of media content to consumers, including video, images, or even animated images.
+MMS is a technology that allows brands to send unlimited texting and multimedia content to and from a consumer’s mobile phone, over the wireless networks.
+While SMS marketing only allows marketers to send up to 160 characters of text to consumers, MMS marketing allows mobile marketers to send a variety of media content to consumers, including video, sound files, images, or even animated images called gifs.

 MMS Short Code Costs

 Short codes are 5-6 digit phone numbers that brands use to send SMS and MMS messages.
 There are two types of short codes: vanity (customer number) and non-vanity (random number).
 Brands use a vanity short code because they are easier for consumers to recall, whereas a random non-vanity short code can be harder to remember.